abhiishrma/trello-backup-tool/README.md

 # trello-backup-tool
-Trello backup tool using PHP
+Trello backup tool using PHP then store the data in MYSQL Database